How Does Your Garden Grow?

 MORE TH>N is campaigning for plant producers, manufacturers of garden products and retailers to provide clearer labelling if plants and seeds are harmful for cats and dogs.
 See our Campaigns section for details.

-A few common garden plants are outlined below:
+A few common garden plants that are toxic for dogs are outlined below:

 The above list is far from exhaustive.
 There are seasonal dangers to look out for, including when out walking.
-All bulbs are poisonous so care should be taken in the spring when bulbs appear (and autumn for the crocus) and autumn when they are being planted.
-Dogs may rub against plants and then ingest pollen of ingest plants in the summer when out and about.
+All bulbs are poisonous so care should be taken in the spring and autumn when they are being planted and appear in parks and gardens.
+Dogs may rub against plants and then ingest pollen or ingest plants in the summer when out and about.
 Autumn brings the dangers of fungi and acorns.
 Winter brings the danger of berries such as yew and holly.

 It is possible to plant a dog-friendly garden.
 Poisonous plants can be placed out of reach in hanging baskets or fenced off.
-Dogs should always be supervised in the garden, also because of the dangers of theft.
+Dogs should always be supervised in the garden.
 Be careful of berries, flowers and fruits that may drop and be eaten.